 Australian TV Presenters

-Lisa Wilkinson began her career as editor at Dolly Magazine and Cleo.
+Lisa Wilkinson began her career as an editor at Dolly Magazine and Cleo.
 She quickly moved to presenting the 2000 Summer Olympics with The Morning Shift.
-In 2005, Lisa began hosting Weekend Sunrise and then became co-host on Today.
+In 2005, Lisa began hosting Weekend Sunrise and then became a co-host on Today.
 Lisa is now co-hosting The Project.

 Only a few people can grab an audience’s attention like Waleed Aly.
 Beginning his career as a lawyer, Waleed quickly became a go-to person for social and political commentary for many print news organisations.
 Waleed first started presenting on ABC TV’s Big Ideas and was a regular co-host on The Conversation House.
 He is now a co-host of The Project.
 Not afraid to speak his mind, Waleed has earned many awards for his critiques, analysis, and opinions.

 Lee Lin Chin is well known for her wit and charm.
 After migrating to Australia, Chin began her television career presenting SBS World News and, in 2016, was the first SBS presenter to be nominated for a Gold Logie.
 Known for her eccentric style, she retired in 2018.
 She created many segments for The Feed and has been Australia’s spokesperson for the Eurovision Song Contest multiple times.